tsangiotis/tsangiotis.github.io/_posts/2020-03-17-todo-through-coronavirus.md

 <a target="_blank"  href="https://www.amazon.com/gp/product/1933372001/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1933372001&linkCode=as2&tag=tsangiotis-20&linkId=b55027722c40e61e2a2d07dd19ff5554"><img border="0" src="https://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=1933372001&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL160_&tag=tsangiotis-20" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=tsangiotis-20&l=am2&o=1&a=1933372001" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </td>
 <td width="70%">
-This book I read in a day.
+<p>This book I read in a day.</p>

-It is the story of a woman's descent into devastating emptiness and madness after being abandoned by her husband with two young children to care for.
+<p>It is the story of a woman's descent into devastating emptiness and madness after being abandoned by her husband with two young children to care for.
 She feels trapped like you do those days.
-It is a fitting book.
+It is a fitting book.</p>

-Also there is a conspiracy involving the author of the book.
-Elena Ferrante is a pseudonym.
+<p>Also there is a conspiracy involving the author of the book.
+Elena Ferrante is a pseudonym.</p>
 </td>
 </tr>
 </table>